May 06, 2013

 Rule 9: If you want a lawyer's life on your terms, consider a different career.
 How about the kazoo?

-Lawyering is a privilege.
+Lawyering as a privilege.
 In our vexing but correct, righteous and world-famous 12 Rules, Rule 9 is "Be There For Clients--24/7".
 Lawyering is not about the lawyers.
 Great lawyers do not put themselves first.
 They serve.
 That service, even when engaged and paid for by clients who are the most sophisticated and lawyer-savvy purchasers of legal talent on earth, can be difficult, stressful and inconvenient.
 It taxes and stretches us.
 It tests us on our worst days.
 It demands our consistency.
 But this is only the deal we made with ourselves, and with the profession, long ago.
 If you really want a lawyer's life on your terms, do consider changing careers.
 Move to rural France, to Key West, Florida--or to Weed, California, in Siskiyou County, under the exotic shadow of Mount Shasta.
 Maybe learn to play the lute.
 No?
 How about the kazoo?
-Or you can work with street people.
 Wait.
 Got it.
 Here's one: Rescue feral cats.
-Or other critters with bad attitudes in love with life in the wilds.

 The Leduc Kazoo Band kicks it in Leduc, Alberta, Canada, July 1, 1925.